hailugebru/AKS-VN2/blog-aks-vn2-draft.md

 * **Effortless burst capacity** on Azure's serverless container platform, billed per second for the cores and memory used, with no capacity planning and no waiting for machines.
 * **Confidential containers** with hardware attested, per container isolation inside a Trusted Execution Environment.

 Virtual nodes are additive, not a replacement.
-Traditional node pools, NAP, and Virtual Machine Node Pools remain the right home for steady-state, DaemonSet, and persistent-volume workloads.
+Traditional node pools remain the right home for steady state, DaemonSet, and persistent volume workloads, and AKS features such as Node Auto Provisioning and Virtual Machine Node Pools already make that baseline more flexible.
 Virtual nodes on ACI absorb the spikes, the short-lived jobs, and the specialized isolation work on top.

 ### Where to start